absynce/absynce.github.io/posts/elm-blog-github-part-2.md

     text "Here's what I learned while exploring Elm..."
 ```

+Let's see what the compiler has to say about it...

 ```
 -- TYPE MISMATCH -------------------------------------------------- src/Main.elm

-Function `h1` is expecting 3 arguments, but was given 4.
+Function `h1` is expecting 2 arguments, but was given 4.

 7|     h1 [] [ text "Elm explorer blog" ]
 8|>    text "Here's what I learned while exploring Elm..."